tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 make
 ```

-For each test, a binary will be created in the build directory, the same as when building examples.
+For each test, a binary will be created in the build directory (similarly as when building the examples).

 > [!IMPORTANT]
 > During build, SH0 keypair is automatically chosen from  `libtropic/provisioning_data/<lab_batch_package_directory>/sh0_key_pair/`, this SH0 key is present in the majority of distributed TROPIC01 chips.
 In certain cases (first engineering samples) it might be necessary to manually set it (in PEM or DER format) with following cmake switch: `-DLT_SH0_PRIV_PATH=../../libtropic/provisioning_data/sh0_priv_engineering_sample01.pem`